-In the normal course of business, NIBC enters into various transactions with related parties.
+In the normal course of business, NIBC Holding enters into various transactions with related parties.
 Parties are considered to be related if one party has the ability to control or exercise significant influence over the other party in making financial or operating decisions.
-Related parties of NIBC include, amongst others, its subsidiaries, associates and key management personnel.
+Related parties of NIBC Holding include, amongst others, its subsidiaries, associates and key management personnel.
 The transactions were made at an arm's length price.
-Transactions between NIBC and its subsidiaries meet the definition of related party transactions.
+Transactions between NIBC Holding and its subsidiaries meet the definition of related party transactions.
 However, as all of these transactions are eliminated on consolidation, they are not disclosed as related party transactions.

-Transactions with NIBC's parent company
+Transactions involving NIBC Holding's shareholders